soapko/alice-mcp-server/llms-install.md

 Use alice-mcp-server to create a project named "test-project"
 ```

 That's it!
-You now have enterprise-grade Alice with all bulk operations ready.
+You now have lightweight Alice with all bulk operations ready.

 ### Advanced Setup Options